lsbFlying/resy/README.md

 <strong>changed logs - releases what's Changed</strong>
 </summary>

+🌟`v8.1.0`：<br/>
+1. Improved the type support of this inside the function.
+2. The proxy processing of store is optimized, and the security and stability of store are increased.
+3. Optimization improves the check code.
+4. Improve and optimize the processing of multiple store connection data of class components by view.
+5. New api for restore reset data has been added.

 🌟`v8.0.0`：<br/>
 1. Adjust the parameter position of the isDeepEqual function of "view", and adjust the position of the listener function parameter of the "subscribe" listening callback.